mateswap-fi/mateswap/SECURITY.md

 # Security Policy

-At BoneSwap, we consider the security of our systems a top priority.
+At MateSwap, we consider the security of our systems a top priority.
 But even with such priority and maximum effort, there is still the possibility that vulnerabilities can exist.

 In case you discover a vulnerability, we would like to know about it immediately so we can take steps to address it as quickly as possible.